Aditiii121/streamlit-app1/README.md

- * CEMS Project Overview *

-  -> Objective
-     Develop an Event Management Website that allows users to view and register for events, while providing admins with tools to         manage events effectively.

--> Features

-  1) User Interface
+👥 User Interface
+Authentication:
-  -> Login/Register Users log in via a login page; a specific admin username and password are used for admin access.
+Users can sign in or register through a dedicated login page.
+Admin access is restricted to a predefined username and password.

-  2) User View
+🧑‍🎓 User Dashboard
+Event Listings:
-  -> Event Listings: Displays events in boxes with title, description, date, location, and a "Register" button for user
+All upcoming events are showcased in visually distinct cards displaying the event name, description, date, and venue, along with a "Register" button.

-     registration (name, roll number, email).
-  -> My Registrations: Users can view all events they registered for in a dedicated section.
+My Registrations:
+A personalized section where users can review the list of events they have registered for.

+🛠️ Admin Panel
-#) Admin View
+Admin Login:
-  -> Admin Login: Accessed with a specified admin username and password.
+Secured admin login using a designated username and password.

+Event Controls:
-  -> Event Management: Admins can create, view, update, and delete events.
+Admins can seamlessly add, edit, view, and delete events.

+Participant Overview:
-  -> View Participants: Admins can view the list of participants for each event.
+View a list of registered users for each event, categorized accordingly.

--> Database Structure
+🗃️ Database Design

-  1) Database: SQLite
+Database Used: SQLite

 Tables:

-     events: Stores event details (title, description, date, location).
+events: Contains event-specific details like title, description, date, and location.

-     registrations: Stores user registration data (name, roll number, email).
+registrations: Stores participant data including name, roll number, and email address.

--> Team Members:
+👨‍💻 Team Members

-  Aditi Shirke - 23102C0053
+Aditi Shirke – 23102C0053

-  Asees Kaur Dham - 23102C0050
+Asees Kaur Dham – 23102C0050

-  Vedanti Ghanekar - 23102C0008
+Vedanti Ghanekar – 23102C0008

--> Technologies Used
+🧰 Technologies Implemented
-  App: Streamlit (Python)
+Frontend & Backend Framework: Streamlit (Python)
-  Database: SQLite (for CRUD operations)

--> Steps to run this project
+Database: SQLite (used for storing and managing all records)

+🚀 How to Run the Project
-Step 1 : Download the zip file
+Download and unzip the project folder.

-Step 2 : Extract the zip file
-Step 3 : Open this file in cmd
-Step 4 : Run this command ' pip install -r requirements.txt ' (This will install all the libraries for the project to run) Step 5 : Next, run this command ' streamlit run app.py ' (This will run the website)
+Open the folder in Command Prompt.

+Install the required dependencies using:

+bash
+Copy
+Edit
+pip install -r requirements.txt
+Launch the application with:

+bash
+Copy
+Edit
+streamlit run app.py
+The web interface will open in your browser, ready to use.